 |---|---|

-This solves the context overload problem — rather than loading thousands of tool definitions, the model starts with just these meta-tools and discovers specific tools as needed.
+This solves the context overload problem — rather than loading thousands of tool definitions, the model discovers specific tools on demand.

-Example workflow: “Forward my Medium newsletter emails to a Notion database” → Rube identifies the needed Gmail tools (search, fetch) and Notion tools (search pages, create page, add content), loads only those, and executes the workflow.
+Example workflow: “Forward my Medium newsletter emails to a Notion database” → Tool Router identifies the needed Gmail tools (search, fetch) and Notion tools (search pages, create page, add content), loads only those, and executes the workflow.

 Supported Apps (Sample)